brandonchinn178/mergit/README.md

       my_workflow:
         jobs:
           - job1:
-              <<: *only-merge-bot
+              <<: *only-mergit
           - job2:
-              <<: *only-merge-bot
+              <<: *only-mergit
           - job3:
-              <<: *only-merge-bot
+              <<: *only-mergit
               requires:
                 - job1
                 - job2
     ```

 1. Have an admin add the repository to the GitHub app
-    * LeapYear organization > LeapYear Merge Bot > Install App > Settings icon > select desired repository
+    * Settings tab > Mergit > Install App > Settings icon > select desired repository
 1. Make a PR
 1. Do the following in GitHub for all protected branches:
     1. Remove all CI statuses from required status checks
     1. Set the "Bot Merge" check as a required status check
     1. Ensure "Require linear history" is unchecked
-    1. Ensure "Require branches to be up to date before merging" is unchecked (this is handled automatically by the merge bot)
+    1. Ensure "Require branches to be up to date before merging" is unchecked (this is handled automatically by Mergit)
-1. Use the merge bot to merge in the PR!
+1. Use Mergit to merge in the PR!

 #### Troubleshooting